 Moisture sensors placed in a cannabis grow room could help to adjust the moisture level near the root zone and send signals to the environmental controller for starting or stopping an irrigation system.
 It could lead to feeding an optimum amount of water that they need for proper growth.
 Irrigation automation also helps us save a lot of water and nutrients.

-Automated systems are performing extraordinary and helping thousands of cannabis growers getting quality productions across the globe.
+Automated growing systems are performing extraordinary and helping thousands of cannabis growers getting quality productions across the globe.